 Neither Stifel nor its associates provide legal or tax advice.
 You should consult with your legal and tax professionals regarding your particular situation.

 Portfolios that emphasize stocks may involve price fluctuations as stock market conditions change.
 When investing in bonds and interest rate-sensitive securities, it is important to note that as interest rates rise, prices will fall.
-Alternative investments may include, but are not limited to: Real Estate Investment Trusts (REITs), Hedge Funds, Private Equity, Commodities and Futures, etc. Real Estate – When investing in real estate companies, property values can fall due to environmental, economic, or other reasons, and changes in interest rates can negatively impact the performance.
+Alternative investments may include, but are not limited to: Real Estate Investment Trusts (REITs), Hedge Funds, Private Equity, etc. Real Estate – When investing in real estate companies, property values can fall due to environmental, economic, or other reasons, and changes in interest rates can negatively impact the performance.
 Hedge Funds and Private Equity – Investors should be aware that hedge funds often engage in leverage, short-selling, arbitrage, hedging, derivatives, and other speculative investment practices that may increase investment loss.
 Hedge funds and private equity funds can be highly illiquid, are not required to provide periodic pricing or valuation information to investors, and often charge high fees that can erode performance.
 Additionally, they may involve complex tax structures and delays in distributing tax information.
 While hedge funds may appear similar to mutual funds, they are not necessarily subject to the same regulatory requirements as mutual funds.
-Commodities and Futures – The risk of loss in trading commodities and futures can be substantial.
-You should therefore carefully consider whether such trading is suitable for you in light of your financial condition.
-The high degree of leverage that is often obtainable in commodity trading can work against you as well as for you.
-The use of leverage can lead to large losses as well as gains.
 Alternative investments are appropriate only for investors who have the capacity to absorb a loss of some or all of their investment.

 Certificates